ctuning/ck-request/README.md

 ## Adding cross-platform packages

-If a CK module is available for required software, but it is not detected on a platform, there are two possibilities.
+If a CK module is available for required software, but a given version is not detected on a host platform, there are two possibilities.

 The simplest one is when CK module just prints notes about how to obtain and install